Template · Fleet

 • Side and marker lights: All operational.
 Relevant for longer vehicles.

-• Mirrors: All mirrors present, clean, and correctly adjusted.
+• Mirrors: All present, clean, and correctly adjusted.
 No cracks or damage to mirrors or mountings.
 Extended mirrors secure where fitted.

 • Windscreen: No cracks or chips in the driver's line of sight.
 Clean inside and out.
 Screen wash reservoir full.